lazy-media/public/Authentik/Nextcloud/Readme.md

 ## Requirements

-- Make sure you have the App `OpenID Connect user backend` installed on Nextcloud
+- Make sure you have the App `OpenID Connect user backend` installed on Nextcloud.
+    - This can be found at:
+        - Login to Nextcloud Admin Account
+        - Click on User Icon in top right corner
+        - Click on `Apps`
+        - In the list on the left, select `Integration`
+        - Find `OpenID Connect User Backend` and click `Download and Enable`

 # Nextcloud Quota Setup